panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }, [name]);
 ```

 The *document title update* is the side-effect because it doesn't directly calculate the component output.
-That's why document title update is placed in a callback and supplied to `useEffect()`.
+That's why the document title update is placed in a callback and supplied to `useEffect()`.

 Also, you don't want the document title update to execute every time `Greet` component renders.
 You just want it executed when `name` prop changes &mdash; that's the reason you supplied `name` as a dependency to `useEffect(callback, [name])`.